DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 "No!" - the shrine maiden shouted.

-"Awaken from your delusion, Alfreya!
+"Awaken from your delusion, Alfreyja!
 Look at thy wings on the back.
 Don't thee see that thy wings are crying?!"